velocitycareerlabs/react-native-jsonschema-form/README.md

 import React from 'react';
 import { useHistory } from 'react-router';
 import { Alert } from 'react-native';
-import { UIProvider } from 'react-native-web-ui-components';
-import Form from 'react-native-web-jsonschema-form';
+import { UIProvider, Form } from 'react-native-web-jsonschema-form';
 import { Router, Switch } from 'react-router-dom';
 // import { Router, Switch } from 'react-router-native';